pingcap/docs/sql/mysql-compatibility.md

 ### Views

-Views in TiDB are currently non-updatable.
+Views in TiDB are currently non-insertable and non-updatable.
 We plan to add this functionality at a later date.

 ### Storage engines